A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Grasping-in-Clutter Performance Benchmark Methodology

-Graspability parameters directly affect the gripper’s ability to successfully grasp an object.
-To ensure fair evaluation of each grasping mode, the object being grasped must itself demonstrate a reasonable ability to be grasped by the gripper.
-In our framework, each grasp cycle is quantitatively analysed through three graspability parameters: object score, grasp score, and clutter score.
+In order to ensure fair evaluation of each grasping mode, the object being grasped must itself demonstrate a reasonable ability to be grasped by the gripper.
+In this benchmark, each grasp cycle is quantitatively analysed through three graspability parameters: object score $Q_{o}$, pose score $Q_{p}$, and clutter score $Q_{c}$.

-\threesubsection{Object Score ($Q_{O}$)}
+\subsubsection{Object Score ($Q_{o}$)}

-Our primary object dataset originates from industrial field research (Figure \ref{wasteDistribution}), which identified seven predominant categories of inorganic food waste contaminants: Plastic Bags, Plastic Containers, Plastic Plates, Plastic Bottles, Laminated Paper Boxes (LPB), Mesh Bags, and Tin Cans.
-These categories collectively represent approximately 88\% of inorganic waste materials, establishing the core testbed for our experimental investigations.
-Three representative items were collected from each category, resulting in a total of 21 distinct objects for experimentation.
-All selected objects weighed less than 100 g, which is below the allowable payload of the grippers, and had a cubic volume within 20 × 10 × 10 cm³, making them suitable for the gripper widths and the negative pressure of the suction gripper.
+In the proposed benchmark, the object score is associated with the intrinsic characteristics of each individual object; therefore, the score is assigned to each object prior to grasp trial execution.
+We collected three representative items from each of the seven categories, resulting in a total of 21 distinct objects as the object dataset for experimentation.
+All selected objects weighed less than 100g, which is below the allowable payload of the grippers, and had a cubic volume within 20 × 10 × 10 cm³, making them suitable for the gripper widths and the negative pressure of the suction gripper.
 Unlike published datasets, this object dataset includes both rigid and deformable objects, covering a significant span of geometric variation.
-Because the weight and size were controlled to satisfy the gripper constraints, object deformation or shape variation emerged as the primary factor influencing graspability.
-Therefore, deformation was parameterized as the object-related graspability condition, defined as the Object Score $Q_{O}$.
+Since weight and size were controlled to satisfy the gripper constraints, object deformation or shape variation emerged as the primary object-related factor influencing the ability to be grasped.
+Therefore, the deformation was parameterized as the object-related graspability condition, defined as the Object Score $Q_{o}$.
+The primary methodology for obtaining the object deformation value involved measuring the Density-Aware Chamfer Distance (DCD) \cite{Wu2021} between two 3D point clouds of the object: one captured before grasping and the other after grasping under an applied compression force of 40 N. DCD quantifies the geometric discrepancy between the two point clouds by computing the average nearest-neighbour distance while incorporating local point density information, thereby providing a more balanced and representative measure of shape variation.
+In the context of deformation analysis, this enables the capture of subtle geometric changes in object structure between pre- and post-grasp states.
+Moreover, DCD offers a significant advantage over standard metrics such as Chamfer Distance or Earth Mover’s Distance, as it is robust to uneven point density and the presence of outlier points \cite{Greenland2025}.
+This robustness ensures consistent and reliable measurement even under partial occlusions, making DCD particularly well-suited for deformation analysis using incomplete point clouds.
+The DCD algorithm is defined as: